tomschr/dbcookbook/README.rst

 Contribute
 ----------
 Do you miss anything?
-Have you spotted an error?
+Have you discovered an error?
 Have an idea about how to improve the book?
 Great!
-If you want to contribute to the book, just clone my repository on Sourcforge and send me patches.
-Here is how to do
+If you want to contribute to the book, you can do it in different ways:

-it:
+* Write me a mail to <tom_schr (AT) web.de> and send me your comments
+* Extend Ticket#15 (Ideas for New Topics) at http://sf.net/p/doccookbook/tickets/15
+* Clone my repository on Sourcforge and send me patches

+Here is a procedure about how to clone the repository:

 1. Download Mercurial from http://mercurial.selenic.com and install it on your system.